 National Aeronautics and Space Administration, aka NASA, was established back in 1958, but it’s now more trending than ever.
 Which is weird.
 NASA has closed the shuttle program and has not launched a piloted mission from American soil for almost a decade.
 Many people are only vaguely familiar with its famous history of space exploration.
 However, it seems like NASA logos are more widely used on clothes than Gucci or Chanel, including fakes.
-You can spot NASA hoodies and t-shirts everywhere: from casual teen streetwear in mass market shops to fashion magazine pages.
+You can spot NASA hoodies and t-shirts everywhere: from casual teen streetwear in mass-market shops to fashion magazine pages.
 Is it because of our childish dreams to become astronauts?
 Or for the love for space and science?
 Or is it just another marketing hype and people just wear what they see in a shop?
-Let’s take a look at what brings the popularity of NASA logos on apparel and where to buy them if you want to be on trend.
+Let’s take a look at what brings the popularity of NASA logos on apparel and where to buy them if you want to be on-trend.

 Why So Popular?

 NASA is hip.
-Hoodies and jackets with the space agency logos (both of them, but on that later), backpacks and even sport shoes patched with blue chips or vintage lettering have been trending for several years now.
+Hoodies and jackets with the space agency logos (both of them, but on that later), backpacks and even sports shoes patched with blue chips or vintage lettering have been trending for several years now.
 It started back in 2016 with celebrities wearing Alpha Industries NASA bombers and designers like Versace adding space-themed patches to their collection.
 Kylie Jenner posing on Instagram in a NASA sweatshirt was a big hit.
 Though her letters actually stood for a night club, the space innuendo was definitely there.

 Today, we got another big splash of an aspiration to dress like an astronaut.
 One reason might be the recent news that NASA has a budget approved to send the first woman to the moon in 2024.
 But even when the agency was quiet, delegating media excitement to private companies like SpaceX, it still had this space appeal.
 At least, they are posting breathtaking pictures made by the Hubble Space Telescope.
-And we all want to see human settlement on Mars in our lifetime, don’t we?
+And we all want to see a human settlement on Mars in our lifetime, don’t we?

 NASA’s coolness is undeniable.
 It mostly gets into news for doing some mind-blowing cosmic things like the robot’s arrival on Mars (set aside budget overrun).
 Even the things that happened half a century ago, for example, man landing on the moon, still look exciting today.
 The nostalgia only adds to the excitement.
 1960-70 now seems to be the time when everything was possible and the future looked bright.

 Interstellar in 2014, The Martian in 2015 and Hidden Figures in 2016 are just a few of the most famous movies that contributed to the NASA brand recently.
 All of them feature NASA logos; the last one was even filmed at the facility.
 Moreover, Hidden Figures appealed to the female audience.
 The movies had exposed the space agency brand to a broad public in a very positive context.
 They say that NASA is both nostalgic and progressive, patriotic and beyond politics.
 It is everything that you want to be, in a classic Hollywood style.
+In 2017 Pharrell Williams wore a NASA sweater to the Oscar Nominees Luncheon.

 Just a Great Logo

-Without doubt, the NASA insignia is simply aesthetically awesome.
+Without doubts, the NASA insignia is simply aesthetically awesome.
 The one called “meatball” dates back to 1959 and the origin of the agency.
 The blue circle with stars and a red chevron was created by James Modarelli.
 The sphere represents a planet, stars are for space, the red wishbone is a hypersonic wing of aeronautics, and it also has a white orbital path.
 Previously known just as an insignia, it started to be called the “meatball” when NASA decided to look for a new logo in 1975.
 And they let Richard Danne and Bruce Blackburn create the “worm” - modernist sci-fi letters.
 Almost two decades later, in 1992, the “meatball” was reintroduced as the official NASA logo.
 However, both designs are now in the fashion orbit, since both are undeniably stylish.

 Some people do not want to make a statement; they want to buy what is easy to buy.
 But Target would not sell these clothes if there was no market for them.